skyv04/drafted-blog-posts/cyclecloud-flex-ib/index.md

   --resource-group $RG
 ```

-1. Creating the CycleCloud Host VM: Set up the CycleCloud host VM, which serves as the control or management node for the cluster.
+<li>Creating the CycleCloud Host VM: Set up the CycleCloud host VM, which serves as the control or management node for the cluster.</li>

 ```bash
 az vm create \